rust-lang/book/second-edition/nostarch/chapter17.md

 We give `Post` a public method named `request_review` that will take a mutable reference to `self`.
-Then we call an internal `request_review` method on the current state of `Post`, and this second `request_review` method consumes the current state and return a new state.
+Then we call an internal `request_review` method on the current state of `Post`, and this second `request_review` method consumes the current state and returns a new state.

 We’ve added the `request_review` method to the `State` trait; all types that implement the trait will now need to implement the `request_review` method.